melt-umn/melt-website/content/silver/lang-server/silver.md

 ### From the extension marketplace

-The extension is published on the extension marketplace; simply search for the extension "Silver LSP" with publisher MELT.
+The extension is published on the VS Code extension marketplace; simply search for the extension "Silver LSP" with publisher MELT.
 Note that this may not always be up to date with the latest version of Silver.
 An alternative version of the Silver compiler can be specified in the extension settings by providing a path to `silver/jars/silver.composed.Default.jar` in your installation of Silver, however this may misbehave if breaking changes have been made to the portions of the Silver compiler called from Java code in the language server implementation.